This page features information on Warrington Wolves

 |Warrington Wolves won the Challenge Cup in 2009 (beating Huddersfield Giants 25-16) and the following year they beat Leeds 30-6 to become the 2010 Challenge Cup winners.
 Warrington Wolves became Super League Champions for 2011 after beating Hull FC 34-12 on Friday 9 September 2011.
 Our nearest rival Wigan also won, but we were one point ahead in the table.
 On 25 August 2012 the Wolves beat Leeds Rhinos 35-18 in the Challenge Cup Final, making it three Challenge Cup wins in four years.|

 Mack and Oscar (above), the two best-dressed at the homecoming of Warrington Wolves from their Challenge Cup Final 35-18 win over Leeds Rhinos.
 Thanks to their owners for dressing them up - I forgot to ask for your email address.
 Send it and I will send the high-res version of the photo.
-More pictures of the homecoming will appear shortly...
-Meanwhile, read my report of the game in Warrington Wolves.
+Read my report of the game in Warrington Wolves.

 Warrington Wolves 2012 First Team Squad